darkreader/darkreader.org/src/blog/posts/firefox-bugs.md

 ### Firefox browser theme bug

+*Update: Mozilla approved our update 4.9.99 on December 17.
+The issue is fixed now.*

 Releasing software updates on Friday 13 is considered bad luck, but Mozilla decided on the timing for us.
 We started receiving the first complaints in the evening.